 After a couple of years, it was time that the GoodHealth Program would need more stable funding.
 It was at this time where the GoodHealth partnered with Goodwill of Silicon Valley to be fully funded and continue providing health and life skills services.
 They were lead under the direction of Youth Programs Department Director, Bruce Shimizu.
 In addition, this partnership would allow Samantha and Marilyn to utilize the services of the institute to provide mobility training and work experience.

-Each year, Samantha and Marilyn would hire a team of five or six college students from the Health Science Department at San Jose State University.
+Each year, Samantha and Marilyn would hire a team of five or six college students from various departments at San Jose State University, especially the Health Science Department (now Health Science and Recreation).
 These interns would be the leaders and educators of the classes provided directly to students at their high schools.

 In 2013, Samantha continued the legacy as the new Program Coordinator.
 During Samantha’s time in leadership, she built a rapport with the East Side Union High School District and established multiple annual events for their students to be involved in social skill development by joining all of the schools for community field trips.
 She also began the annual Post Senior Health and Career Fairs.